-- (b) The four sources of complexity in financial reporting that the Managing Complexity in Financial Reporting Task Force outlined in its report to the FRC in May 2012: - 1) Increasingly complex business operations - 2) Complexities in the regulatory framework - 3) Changing attitudes of businesses and stakeholders - 4) Developments in Integrated Reporting
+- 2. On the FRC website, go to Documents then Publications, and within the list of 2012 publications select FRC Managing Complexity in Financial Reporting.
+The four sources of complexity in financial reporting that the Managing Complexity in Financial Reporting Task Force outlined in its report to the FRC in May 2012 are: - (a) Increasingly complex business operations. - (b) Complexities in the regulatory framework. - (c) Changing attitudes of businesses and stakeholders. - (d) Developments in Integrated Reporting.